Courtesy / Juan Martinez

 The symphony deserves broader support because our city is richer for its enduring presence.
 By taking on this job, Stephenson affirms the symphony’s importance.
 He takes on an enormous challenge, but he will find many supporters at his back.

-He also can count on the support of a small, formidable board of directors of the new nonprofit organization called the Symphony Music for San Antonio.
+He also can count on the support of a small, formidable board of directors of the new nonprofit organization called Symphonic Music for San Antonio.
 SMSA is chaired by J. Bruce Bugg, Jr. who also serves as chairman and trustee of the Tobin Endowment.
 Dya Campos, director of public affairs for H-E-B, is board president .J.
 Tullos Wells, managing director of the Kronkosky Charitable Foundation, is treasurer and secretary.

 It’s a board I would expect to grow as the new organization makes progress.